Tamang Heritage Trek Travel Insurance

 Tamang Heritage Trek Accommodation

 Tamang Heritage Trek accommodations are Lodge and Teahouse.
 Around Kathmandu, we can find a good facility with comfortable accommodation at the Hotel.
-Tamang Heritage Trek all accommodations are on the twin-shared basis.
+Tamang Heritage Trek all accommodations are on a twin-shared basis.
 During the trek, Himalayan frozen Adventure will manage room with attached washrooms.
 In the teahouse, we have to share the toilet.
-Single room is available in Kathmandu, Pokhara, and the lower elevation trekking region but might be impossible to higher elevations.
+A single room is available in Kathmandu, Pokhara, and the lower elevation trekking region but might be impossible in higher elevations.

 Tamang Heritage Trek Meals

-At the Kathmandu have included only breakfast.
+Kathmandu has included only breakfast.
 During the Tamang Heritage Trek, all meals will be provided.
-In the Langtang region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Through the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
-You can choices different kinds of breakfast, lunch, and dinner by the menu.
+In the Langtang region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Throughout the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
+You can choices different kinds of breakfast, lunch, and dinner from the menu.

 Safe to Travel

 Making you safe to travel is our top priority responsibility

 During the trek, you will be the best training and experienced guide, who comes from the high region of the Himalayans.
 Our guide will carry all necessary paper and essential equipment with a first aid kit.
 In case, if our clients come to some emergency problems of mountain sickness and accident then we immediately send a rescue helicopter.
 Any region of the Himalayan treks will demand good health and fitness, so make healthy your body before joining the trip.